Neopentylamine

 Neopentylamine is an organic compound with the molecular formula (CH3)3CCH2NH2.
 It is a colorless liquid.
 The molecule is the primary amine derivative of neopentane, (CH3)4C.

 Like most alkyl amines, it degrades slowly in air.

 Synthesis

-Neopentylamine is prepared by the reaction neopentanol with ammonia.
+Neopentylamine is prepared by the reaction of neopentyl alcohol with ammonia in the presence of a hydrogenation catalyst.

 Use

 It is a common building block.
 For example, some experimental drugs incorporate this amine.